rahultiwarionline/shakescript/README.md

 Options:

 * `--beautify` - Runs the code through a beautifier.
-* `--true-doge` - Implements "true doge" mode, which splits lines by 3 spaces, instead of by newlines.
+* `--true-shake` - Implements "true doge" mode, which splits lines by 3 spaces, instead of by newlines.
 This stays behind a flag until the spacing it exports is identical to non-true-doge mode.

 #### Javascript

-`shakescript(file, beauty, trueDoge)`
+`shakescript(file, beauty, trueShake)`
 * `file` - A string of Dogescript.
 * `beauty` - A boolean, set to true if you want the output to be ran through a beautifier.
-* `trueDoge` - A boolean, set to true if you want to enable true-doge mode.
+* `trueShake` - A boolean, set to true if you want to enable true-doge mode.